YourNewEmpire/hashlips_art_engine/README.md

 If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.

+If you want to have a layer _ignored_ in the DNA uniqueness check, you can set `bypassDNA: true` in the `options` object.
+This has the effect of making sure the rest of the traits are unique while not considering the `Background` Layers as traits, for example.
+The layers _are_ included in the final image.

 To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
 All options are optional and can be addes on the same layer if you want to.

 Here is an example on how you can play around with both filter fields: